Leave your contact details and Get 3 Live Classes for Free

 Which Colleges Accept a 1280 SAT Score?

-With a 1280, you’re in a strong position for both admission and scholarship consideration at many institutions.
+If you got a 1280, you’re in a strong position for both admission and scholarship consideration at many institutions.
 Here’s a list of well-known universities where a 1280 SAT score falls within or near the middle 50% admitted range:

 Institution Mid 50% SAT Range Admission Outlook with 1280 Notes